smd111/Gearswap/README.md

 Byrth -- for creating Gearswap and helping me with code that i could not figure out on my own

-Anybody else i missed --thanks for the help
+Anybody else i missed -- thanks for the help